spydmobile/smart_home/README.md

 # smart_home

 I Love Open Source.

 As I modernize my old home and make it greener and healthier, I will document and share the process here.

+## The Plan

+### The Main Plan

+### The Modular Add Ons.